Bio-Prime/documentation/docs/index.md

 ## Customizing Primer Data

-After accessing primer data by opening the primer details (described in the "Access to primer data library" section), the user can edit the data by clicking on the editor icon.
+After accessing primer data by opening the primer details (described in the "Access to primer data library" section), the user can edit data by clicking on the editor icon.

 ![access2](./access2.png)